auticus/Parky_AspCoreTutorial/ReadMe.txt

 XML COMMENT SUPPRESSION
 Explicitly in Build->Suppress Warnings added 1591 so that the missing xml comments aren't cluttering our warnings up

+TRAILS
+to add trails, we will add a new migration in nuget console  "add-migration addTrailsToDb" Then "update-database" to push